ligato/docs/docs/user-guide/agentctl.md

 ### Import

-Use this command to import configuration data from an external file using etcd or gRPC.
+Use this command to import configuration data from an external file.